 Green Infrastructure: Stormwater and rainwater harvest and use systems can improve or maintain watershed hydrology, reduce pollutant loading to receiving waters, increase water conservation, reduce stress on existing infrastructure, and reduce energy consumption

 Information: This manual currently does not contain information on models and calculators developed specifically for rainwater/stormwater harvest and use/reuse systems.
 Once that information is developed it will be incorporated into this page.
+For more information on using models to calculate credits see Methods and resources for calculating credits.

 Credit refers to the quantity of stormwater or pollutant reduction achieved either by an individual best management practice (BMP) or cumulatively with multiple BMPs.
 Stormwater credits are a tool for local stormwater authorities who are interested in